dreamweiver/ng-softnotify/README.md

 ```

 ### Launching Notification/Alert ###
-Use `<ng-softnotify>` element in your target html template and pass a callback to subscribe for `onDismissNotification` event.
+Use `<ng-softnotify>` element in your target html template and pass a callback to subscribe for `onDismissNotification` event (optional).

 ```html
 <ng-softnotify (onDismiss)="onDismissNotification($event)"></ng-softnotify>